-The British conductor Michael Francis is becoming one of a young generation of conductor whose presence is being felt on both sides of the Atlantic.
-The 2015/16 season will see him take up his position as Music Director of the Florida Orchestra.
-In Summer 2015 Michael Francis also presided over his first season as Music Director of the Mainly Mozart Festival, San Diego – only the second Music Director to follow in the footsteps of its’ founder, David Atherton.
-This is also Francis’s last season as Chief Conductor and Artistic Advisor of the Norrköping Symphony Orchestra.
+The British conductor Michael Francis is one of a young generation of conductor whose presence is being felt on both sides of the Atlantic.
+In Autumn 2015 Michael Francis took up his post as Music Director of the Florida Orchestra in Tampa, FL.
+In Summer 2016 Michael Francis presided over his second season as Music Director of the Mainly Mozart Festival, San Diego – only the second Music Director to follow in the footsteps of its’ founder, David Atherton.
+He was Chief Conductor and Artistic Advisor of the Norrköping Symphony Orchestra 2012 - 2016.

-Michael Francis has maintained an impressive schedule of guest engagements which in recent seasons has included Toronto, San Francisco, Cleveland, Seattle, New World Symphony orchestras, Royal Philharmonic Orchestra, BBC Philharmonic Orchestra, English Chamber Orchestra, Orchestra of the Marinsky Theatre, Malaysia Philharmonic, Stuttgart Radio Symphony, Helsinki Philharmonic, and Radio and Television orchestra of Madrid.
+Michael Francis has maintained an impressive schedule of guest engagements which in recent seasons has also included San Francisco, Cincinnati, Seattle, New World Symphony orchestras, Royal Philharmonic Orchestra, BBC Philharmonic and Scottish Symphony orchestras, English Chamber Orchestra, Orchestra of the Marinsky Theatre, Malaysia Philharmonic, Stuttgart Radio Symphony, Helsinki Philharmonic, and Radio and Television orchestra of Madrid.
 Passionate about working with professional musicians of tomorrow Francis has recently undertaken two extensive projects with the Canadian Youth Orchestra of Canada and National Youth Orchestra of Scotland the latter in collaboration with Håkan Hardenberger as soloist.

 “Francis led a brilliant and committed performance of this large and colorful canvas of a symphony, keeping close rein on the sprawling structure of the huge first movement while eliciting countless lovely details from the orchestration”Mark Satola, cleveland.com, 18.07.2016